-The iOS 12 beta is live for developers and later this month Apple will push the software into testing for the public via its Beta Software Program.
-The first two betas deliver a suite of new features and enhancements, but they’re also causing problems for those testing the software ahead of the official release in the fall.
+The iOS 12 beta is live for developers and the general public via the Beta Software Program.
+The first sevem betas deliver a suite of new features and enhancements, but they’re also causing problems for those testing the software ahead of the official release in the fall.

 The fact that iOS 12 beta is causing problems should come as no surprise.
 This is pre-release software and the point of the beta is to weed out these problems before the software is released to millions of iPhone, iPad, and iPod touch users around the world.